Jiangxi University of Traditional Chinese Medicine

 Jiangxi University of Traditional Chinese Medicine (江西中医药大学 (Jiāngxī Zhōngyīyào Dàxué)), designated as a medical university in Nanchang, Jiangxi, is an institution of higher learning under the leadership of Jiangxi provincial government.
-According to the survey by CUCAS, Jiangxi is ranked 43rd in Chinese medical universities, 577th University in China by 4icu ranking.

 Brief Introduction

-Jiangxi University of Traditional Chinese Medicine has been approved by the Ministry of Education, P.R.
-China as one of the public higher learning institutes eligible to recruit international students.
-But it is banned for international students in 2019 because it wasn't able to fulfill their duties.The school began to recruit international students of MBBS with TCM as an extra in 2004.
-Up to 2017, the school has accepted more than 1920 international students in all, among whom, 1250 are still studying on campus.

-Jiangxi University of Traditional Chinese Medicine School of Jiangxi University of Traditional Chinese Medicine is the longest history of the school, in 1959 the establishment of Jiangxi College of traditional Chinese medicine and the establishment of Department of Chinese medicine, in 2002 and was founded in 1954 affiliated hospital implementation of hospital-in-one management model.
-Jiangxi University of Traditional Chinese Medicine, founded in 1959 and located in Nanchang, the capital city of Jiangxi province, China, is a higher learning institute with focus on Chinese Medicine and related disciplines.
-The university now has four campuses, which cover a total area of 2308 Chinese Mu (about 154 hectares) with a building area of 490,000 sq meters.
-The school library is home to 745,000 copies (hardcopy) of books, over 350,000 electronic books and 13 electronic resource databases.
-There are currently 120,000 full-time students enrolled for different disciplines and academic levels.
-Jiangxi University of Traditional Chinese Medicine offers courses and programs leading to officially recognized higher education degrees such as bachelor's degrees in several areas of study.
+Jiangxi University of Traditional Chinese Medicine was founded in 1959 and is located in Nanchang, China.
+It is a higher learning institute with focus on Chinese Medicine and related disciplines.
+The university has four campuses, which cover a total area of 2,308 Chinese Mu (about 154 hectares).
+There are 120,000 full-time students.
 International applicants are eligible to apply for enrollment.
 The university also provides several academic and non-academic facilities and services to students including a library, housing, as well as administrative services.